How PDCA Cycle Can Improve Process Efficiency

 The PDCA (Plan-Do-Check-Act), also known as the Deming cycle, is an essential technique for process improvement.
-It’s a framework that helps you change and improve your processes.
+Having applied this framework repeatedly while building Tallyfy - and seeing it discussed in many customer conversations - I can tell you it’s a framework that helps you change and improve your processes.

 PDCA is a methodology for achieving continuous process improvement.
 It’s essentially a feedback loop of improvement - you establish how the process operates as-is, figure out how to improve it, and finally, implement the changes.